 How do you create alignment in cross-cultural environments?
 How is your level of personal alignment?
 What questions would you add to the list above?
 Share your ideas and thoughts and join us in the discussion.

 In Part 2 of this series I will talk about a next important level of cross-cultural alignment: team alignment.

-This post is a based on my keynote called ‘Is Your Leadership Compass Pointing in the Right Direction?’, a condensed and energizing program designed for leaders who face the challenges of leading cross-cultural organizations and teams.
+This post is based on my keynote called ‘How to Strengthen Your Cross-Cultural Compass’, a condensed and energizing program designed for leaders who face the challenges of leading cross-cultural organizations and teams.
 Contact us for more information about this program.

 Aad is an international business advisor, business transformation expert, leadership team facilitator and executive coach.
 He works with executives and leadership teams of multinational companies on topics like ‘leading complex change’, ‘cross-cultural leadership’, ‘post-merger integration’, and ‘amplifying business performance’.
 Find out more about Aad and his services.
 Feel free to contact Aad.